 A: That’s a loaded question!
+What would you Pay?
 At YMATC we offer a FREE trial week to all new students in each of our many programs.
 That way, you can try out each one of our classes before making your informed decision.
-Prices range from $49/month and up depending on age and number of programs that a student is enrolled.
-Typically a student enrolled in training two hpurs per week would see fees of $115.50/ month.
+Prices range all over depending on age, discounts and number of programs that a student is enrolled.
+Typically a student enrolled in training two hours per week would see fees of $125/ month (less than $16/class).
 We also offer multiple DISCOUNTS to offset the cost of training for families, post-secondary students, executive students, first responders and even those commuting from out of town.
 All of our programs are eligible for Kidsport and Jumpstart funding and we even have our very own Grant Program funding for youth, click here to apply:

 Q: What forms of payment are available?